APPLIED AI FOR THE PUBLIC GOOD

 Case studies

-These are case studies in the literal sense: real applied-AI builds from inside the ecosystem, written up honestly — including what was hard and what we left for a human to decide.
-Most AI demos look great on stage and fall apart the moment they meet a parcel map, a permit deadline, or a public-records request.
-The work below is what shipped when AI left the demo and met the real world — a coastal county's stormwater grants, the operations of a special district, and a university's path from patent to license.
+These pages document applied-AI work at its stated stage: pilot, in development, or deployed.
+Written from inside the ecosystem, they describe what was tested, what remains unfinished, and what stays with a human decision-maker.
+AI can look convincing in a demo and behave differently when it meets a parcel map, a permit deadline, or a public-records request.
+The featured work spans coastal stormwater grants, special-district operations, and a university's path from patent to license.
 It's all first-party, from the network mapped at dougliles.com/ecosystem.

-Most AI looks great on stage and breaks the moment it meets a real deadline.
-This is what shipped anyway.
+Most AI looks great on stage and breaks when it meets a real deadline.
+The useful question is what has been tested, what remains in development, and what people still decide.